pljakobs/fhem_spritpreis_module/README.md

 There are several providers of fuel price services in various countries.
 This module should provide "branded" subs for those providers (like Spritpreis_Tankerkoenig_getPricesForLocation(@) etc).
 The module itself would be configured with define Benzinpreis Spritpreis <provider> <additional provider relevant parameters>

+[ ] the Tankerkönig configurator spits out a pretty useful bit of json, it would be great to just use that to get the IDs

 ### Links